Join A Secret Italy

 Were you thinking of visiting Italy?
 Are you asking yourself, "Is it safe to visit Italy?"

 Let’s start with the COVID situation.
-Even now, years after the pandemic, I still get asked if COVID is still a concern in Italy, whether you need to be vaccinated to visit, and if masks are required.
+Even now, many years after the pandemic, I still get asked if COVID is still a concern in Italy, whether you need to be vaccinated to visit, and if masks are required.
 The good news is that everything is back to normal in Italy, and it has been for quite some time.
 No, you don’t need to wear a mask or show proof of vaccination to visit.

 Are there areas in Italy I should avoid for safety reasons?